zakk4223/hyprRiver/README.md

 - You cannot have any workspace specific layout settings.
 Hyrpland and River do not use the same workspace model, so river layout providers have no idea how to track per-workspace settings.
 - You cannot resize tiled windows.
 They will just get forced floating if you try (same as River)
-- River expects the layout provider to handle inner/out gaps.
-This plugin does the same.
-This means Hyprland's global gaps setting is ignored for any layouts provided via this plugin.

 River layouts provide a 'namespace' to the wayland server; this namespace is used to create a layout with the same name in Hyprland.
 You can change to that layout by modifying the value of general:layout